UFHealth/butr-site/source/index.md

 ```

 ### .autoSidebar()
-Automatically create a sidebar based on the headings in the content.
+Automatically create a table of contents with links based on the headings in the content.

-#### Initialize
+#### JavaScript
 ``` js
 butr.autoSidebar({
   /**